Anticoncentrated $n$-bit distribution from $\log(n)$ qubits

 \section{Marginal sampling in HRCS}

-In this section, we briefly present the theoretical results of spatial and temporal marginal sampling in HRCS, referring to the distribution of $P[x(t)]$ and $P[\bmz(t)]$, both of which are near uniform in terms of CP.
+In this section, we study the spatial and temporal marginal sampling in HRCS, referring to the distribution of $P[x(t)]$ and $P[\bmz(t)]$, and we show that both of them are nearly uniform in terms of CP.

 The main results are the following, with detailed proofs in later sections. \begin{theorem} For holographic random circuit sampling with each unitary $U_t$ satisfying $2$-design, the ensemble-averaged collision probability for marginal spatial sampling with $P[x(t)]$